gitlabhq/gitlab-runner/docs/faq/README.md

 - `.condarc`
 - `.rvmrc`

-SELinux can also be the culprit of this error, you can check if this is the case by taking a look at the SELinux audit log:
+SELinux can also be the culprit of this error.
+You can confirm this by looking at the SELinux audit log:

 ```shell
 sealert -a /var/log/audit/audit.log